OpenXIP/avt-ad-install/README.md

-Welcome to the AVT Annotation Database Intall&trade; Project!
+Welcome to the AVT Annotation Database Install&trade; Project!
 ===========================================================

 The Algorithm Validation Toolkit&trade; (AVT&trade;) Open Source project is a set